slonyator/articles/README.md

 There are specific edge cases—such as **motor claims** or distinctions between **BR** and **GL** claims—where even valid predictions should **not** be verified.
 In these scenarios, Claude has a tendency to **overwrite correct results**, leading to unnecessary or incorrect adjustments.

 These exceptions will be discussed in more detail in a later chapter.

+---

+### 🛠️ Damage Cause Job (Lambda Function)

+The **Damage Cause Job** is responsible for identifying the **concrete cause of damage** (`SD-URS-ART`) based on the previously predicted claim type (`Schaden-Typ`).

+---

+#### 🧩 Process Overview

+1. The job begins by reading the `Schaden-Typ` prediction.
+2. Based on this claim type, a **specific `pydantic.BaseModel`** is dynamically selected.
+Each claim type has its own schema for the damage cause.
+3. Using a **generic prompt**, the selected BaseModel is then used to extract the appropriate **damage cause** from the document.
+4. The response is validated through `pydantic`, ensuring structured, predictable output.

+---

+#### 🔬 (Potential) Room for Improvement

+While the current approach is consistent and schema-driven, there is **potential for improvement** in prediction accuracy:

+- **Error Analysis**: Before optimizing, it’s important to identify how many mistakes are made in the field `SD-URS-ART` and whether these errors are due to the prompt's (in-)effectiveness.
+- **Prompt Specialization**: Instead of using a single generic prompt across all claim types, **custom prompts** per `Schaden-Typ` could improve model performance and precision.
+- **Prompt Optimization**: Tools like **[DSPy](https://github.com/stanfordnlp/dspy)** can be explored for **automatic prompt tuning**, potentially yielding more accurate and robust extractions.

+This job remains a promising candidate for iterative enhancement as the volume of labeled examples and failure cases increases.

+---